 If you’re looking for a healthy alternative to smoking, please stay away from untested and uncertified, flavored e-liquids.

 You don’t want to be substituting one unhealthy habit for the other.

 Which e-liquids should you use to minimize any health risks?

 Any e-liquid which can prove that the following compounds are not present in it, through independent 3th-party lab-testing:

 - Acetyl propionyl;

 These compounds are respiratory-tract irritants.

 To make it easy on yourself, you could also get unflavored e-liquid.
-Because the compounds you want to avoid, are shown to be present mostly, if not only, in flavored e-liquids.
+Because the compounds you want to avoid, are shown to be present most, if not only, in flavored e-liquids.

-I still recommend always getting your e-liquid from a trusted source, whether it's flavored or not.
-A trusted source is any source which has official certificates of independent 3th-party lab-testing of their e-liquids.
+I still recommend always getting your e-liquid from a trusted source, whether it’s flavored or not.
+A trusted source is any source that has official certificates of independent 3th-party lab-testing of their e-liquids.

 That’s the first step.

 (If later you want to move on to more intense vaping styles like Direct Lung vaping, also called DTL, that’s perfectly ok.
 But it’s highly recommendable that you start with MTL vaping)

 For this, you can find our top recommendations here:

 Then there’s a fundamental rule you have to keep in mind while using your vaporizer if you want to minimize any health risks:

 Make sure you vape at low voltage, wattage, and low-temperature settings.